 Dues are $24.00 per calendar year for faculty members, although a special, reduced fee may be approved by the MCS Executive Committee to attract new members or to benefit certain groups (e.g., graduate students).
 Membership includes a subscription to the division’s journal.
-Dues are set annually by the MCS Executive Committee, but changes must be ratified by members to become permanent.
+Dues are set annually by the MCS Executive Committee, but changes must be ratified by members at the annual Business Meeting to become permanent.

 The MCS Executive Committee shall be composed of the Division Head, Vice Head, Vice Head-Elect, Immediate Past Head, Division Journal Editor, and Chairs of all standing committees.
 The Executive Committee will help the Division Head establish and implement overall Division policy, advise the Division Head as needed, and perform other duties as the Division Head shall direct.